webfm/defect-app/qr-code-scan.md

 Scan QR Code
 ------------

-The app uses QR code in two places
+The app uses QR code in three places

-### Location filter
+* Location Filter

-When user tap on the location filter, a location  selector is presented.
-On the Location selector, there is a camera icon.
-When user tap on the camera, the camera view is presented.
+* Edit Defect -> Location selector
+* New Defect -> Location selector

+In each place, a Locatio Selector is presented to the user.
+In the Location Selector user can tap on the camera icon to present the scan view.
 User can then scan the QR code which return a string that conforms to the QR code format.
 The app then parse the string and select the location accordingly.